 People of all ages in Lawrenceville ride buses to school, work, and more.
 And while we trust most bus drivers to be responsible and careful, these big vehicles can lead to accidents if something goes wrong.
 If you were involved in any kind of bus accident and it wasn’t your fault, it’s time to speak with a Lawrenceville bus accident lawyer.

 Our attorneys know how to help you.
 With over 20 years of experience working on Lawrenceville personal injury victims, like bus accidents, we know what’s required to win at a trial or get a fair settlement in these situations.
-No matter how you were involved in the bus accident, we’re on your side.
-Let us give you a FREE consultation to talk about your case.
-Call us today at (404) 341-6555 or fill out the form to your right to get started for free.
+Let us give you a free consultation to talk about your case.

 If you’ve been involved in a bus accident, for whatever reason, there are several things you’ll want to do:

-- Call the police.
 The bus driver or staff hold responsibility for calling for help, but if they were disabled in the accident or refuse to call 911, you’ll want to do it yourself.
-The accident will need to be reported to police so they can create a report documenting the accident and its details.
+The accident will need to be reported to the police so they can create a report documenting the accident and its details.

-- Get medical attention right away.
 Any lawsuit arising out of a bus accident must be filed within a certain amount of time, known as the “statute of limitations,” or any legal claims or right to sue will be lost.
 In Georgia, when a government entity like a school is involved, that time period can be as short as six months.
-(This is why it’s so crucial to consult with a Lawrenceville bus accident lawyer as soon as you can, rather than taking a “wait and see” approach.
-Some injuries may seem okay right after they happen, but they could have long-term consequences or residual symptoms that last much longer.)

 There are a number of accidents that can occur with buses.
 They may include: